Skip to content

 • Turning all your values from hex into decimal will take up less characters.

-• Unicode characters don't always "take up less space" they often take up to four system characters.
+• Unicode characters don't always "take up less space".
+They often take up to four system characters.

 • Each Lookup or Format named mapping can be referenced multiple times with the same or different addresses.
 You can define a single Format:Number FormatType=VALUE instead of defining individual ones for Lives, Score, Level, etc.